Alexa Prize TaskBot Challenge Finals

 The teams’ goal: build taskbots that assist customers in multi-step tasks, such as baking a birthday cake or fixing a scratch on a car — and adapt those instructions based on the resources and tools available to the customer.
 If, for example, a customer ran out of an ingredient halfway through a recipe or didn’t have a specific tool for a DIY project, the taskbot had to adjust the plan and suggest possible solutions.

-Customers interacted with the taskbots by saying, “Alexa, let’s work together”.
-That prompt initiated an interaction with one of ten taskbots.
-After the interaction ended, customers were asked to rate — on a scale from 1 to 5 — how helpful that taskbot was with the task.
+Customers interacted with the taskbots by initiating an interaction, after the interaction ended, customers were asked to rate — on a scale from 1 to 5 — how helpful that taskbot was with the task.

 “This challenge was motivated by our north star that Alexa will keep inventing next-generation conversational AI experiences that address our customers’ changing needs,” said Yoelle Maarek, vice president of research and science, Alexa Shopping.
 “Congratulations to our top-performing teams, and to all of the teams who participated in this inaugural challenge.
 We were delighted with the high level of engagement from the academic community, and by the advances the teams made against the research directions established for the challenge.”